You do not need a Facebook account to view this event.

-The next interview in this series will be held on November 12 at 12:00 p.m.
-Eastern Time.
-Recordings from this series will be archived on YouTube and made available on the AAAS website.
+Recordings from this series are archived on YouTube and made available on the AAAS website.

 Kerstin Dautenhahn is Professor and Canada 150 Research Chair in Intelligent Robotics at the University of Waterloo in Ontario, Canada, and director of the Social and Intelligent Robotics Research Laboratory.
 Her research focuses on human-robot interaction, social robotics, and assistive technology.
 Before going to the University of Waterloo, she led the development of the KASPAR robot, designed as a social companion for children with autism.
 She is an IEEE Fellow and the author of more than 300 peer-reviewed articles.

 Alexa Koenig is Executive Director of the Human Rights Center at the University of California, Berkeley School of Law.
 She teaches classes on human rights and international criminal law with a particular focus on the impact of emerging technologies on human rights practice.
 In 2018-19, she supervised a team of students at the Human Rights Center who produced a memorandum on artificial intelligence and human rights for UNICEF.